Planned Giving

 Although we welcome and encourage outright gifts, you should realize there are other ways to support our programs through what is known as planned giving or charitable estate planning.

-A gift can be made during your lifetime, or a gift can be made under your will or trust.
-It may consist of cash, securities, mutual funds, retirement plans, personal property, and/or real estate.
-There are even ways you can give something to us, such as real estate and still keep the lifelong right to use it.
+A gift can be made during your lifetime or under your will or trust.
+It may include cash, securities, mutual funds, retirement plans, personal property, and real estate.
+You can even give something to us, such as real estate, and still keep the lifelong right to use it.

 When reviewing or revising your overall estate plan or personal investment holdings, you might want to consider a significant charitable gift.
-Sound planning can provide financial security for your family, as well as assure a continuation of the College’s programs.
-Often by using charitable estate planning techniques the tax advantages allow you to make a greater gift than otherwise thought possible, while also benefiting your family and heirs.
+Sound planning can provide financial security for your family and ensure a continuation of the College’s programs.
+By using charitable estate planning techniques, the tax advantages allow you to make a more significant gift than otherwise thought possible while also benefiting your family and heirs.

 Ways to Give and Primary Benefit to Donor